mattsah/progress.is-by.us/common/docs/tutorials/01-creating-a-component-for-doctrine.md

 - Created a package with our requisite dependencies
 - Set up and initial inKWell configuration to specify entity configuration information
-- Set up and initial inKWell bootstrap action to create the doctrine entity configuration
+- Set up and initial inKWell bootstrap action to create the Doctrine entity configuration

-In order to make our ensure our configuration and action are installed properly when we use the package, we're going to add some additional composer information, namely the following pieces of information:
+In order to ensure our configuration and action are installed properly when we use the package, we're going to add some additional composer information, namely the following pieces of information: